Billie Nipper: Life and career

 For a time, Nipper operated in conjunction with the Tennessee Walking Horse Breeders' and Exhibitors' Association, but then went out on her own, saying, "Us artists like our independence".

 Nipper had a temporary office at the Tennessee Walking Horse National Celebration each year, from which she displayed and sold her work.
-She had her own art gallery, and additionally had paintings in several other art galleries in and around Cleveland.
+She had her own art gallery, and had paintings in several other art galleries in and around Cleveland.

 In many of her World Grand Championship portraits, Nipper painted a montage depicting the horse's life and show career.
 She first used this technique for a portrait of Pride's Generator.
 When Nipper asked the horse's owner, Claude Crowley, if she could do a montage, Nipper said, "He said 'I don't know what that is, but why not?'"
 The style soon caught on and was requested by other horse owners.
 Nipper herself bred Tennessee Walking Horses, and once bred a mare to The Whole Nine Yards, a World Grand Champion, of whom she had previously painted a portrait.
 Although the portrait was painted before the horse ever won a title, Nipper depicted him with roses around his head.
 The horse's owner later said she almost sent the picture back.

 In the mid-1970s, Nipper began to have her oil paintings made into prints, after getting requests from people who could not afford the originals.

 Nipper's work was also transferred onto Gorham china, decorative objects such as music boxes, and made into wallpaper borders.
 Besides her horse portraits, Nipper sometimes painted landscapes of rural Tennessee, as well as paintings of flowers and old barns.
 She continued painting privately commissioned works until the end of her career.

 Nipper died in her hometown of Cleveland, Tennessee on February 24, 2016, at the age of 86.
 Although she had slowed down due to age, she continued painting until a few weeks before her death.